Pedestrian crossing: North America

 In the United States, crosswalks are sometimes marked with white stripes, though many municipalities have slightly different styles.
 The designs used vary widely between jurisdictions, and often vary even between a city and its county (or local equivalents).
 Most frequently, they are marked with two parallel white lines running from one side of the road to the other, with the width of the lines being typically 12 to 24 in wide.

 Marked crosswalks are usually placed at traffic intersections or crossroads, but are occasionally used at mid-block locations, which may include additional regulatory signage such as "PED XING" (for "pedestrian crossing"), flashing yellow beacons (also known as rectangular rapid-flashing beacons or RRFBs), stop or yield signs, or by actuated or automatic signals.
 Some more innovative crossing treatments include in-pavement flashers, yellow flashing warning lights installed in the roadway, or HAWK beacon.

 Crossing laws vary between different states and provinces and sometimes at the local level.
 All U.S. states require vehicles to yield to a pedestrian who has entered a marked crosswalk, and in most states crosswalks exist at all intersections meeting at approximately right angles, whether they are marked or not.

 At crossings controlled by signals, generally the poles at both ends of the crosswalk also have the pedestrian signal heads.
-For many years these bore white walk and Portland Orange dont walk legends, but pictograms of an "upraised hand" (symbolizing dont walk) and a "walking person" (symbolizing walk) have been required since 2009.
+For many years these bore white walk and Portland Orange dont walk legends, but this has been changed to pictograms of an "upraised hand" and a "walking person" since the Manual on Uniform Traffic Control Devices (MUTCD) was updated in 2009.